Skip to content

 Last seen (last agent checkin) devices not seen in 30 days / assets inactive for 60 days

-"Last seen" reflects the last time a device record was updated by an agent checkin.
-Manually-entered assets that have never had an agent will show their record creation date instead.
+"Last seen" reflects the last time the device record was updated by an agent checkin.
+Manually-entered assets that have never had an agent installed will show their record creation date.

 Device State

 By default, AI Search returns Active and Inactive devices.
-If you need to see archived or trashed records, just ask.
+You can explicitly ask for other states:

 State Example queries